PSDI-UK/dlmonte-container/README.md

 ### CI/CD pipeline
 Note that GitHub Actions is used to implement a CI/CD pipeline which, every
 commit:
-1. Builds the container image and scans it for **security vulberabilities**.
+1. Builds the container image and scans it for **security vulnerabilities**.
    Reports regarding vulnerabilities can be found [here](https://github.com/PSDI-UK/dlmonte-container/security/code-scanning).
 2. Builds the container image, gives it a version tag, and publishes it in